Updated August 13, 2023.

 I think I should buy double-sided tape by the case; I use it so much.
 That’s because I keep notebooks.
 Most importantly, I keep what I call “inspiration notebooks.”

-These notebooks consist of clipped out things from magazines and books that I like.
-They might be there because I thought the color was pretty (a lovely carnelian crystal is there just for it’s color), or because I think it would be so easy to translate to needlepoint (many quilts are there because of this).
+These notebooks consist of clipped-out pictures from magazines and books that I like.
+They might be there because I thought the color was pretty (a lovely carnelian crystal is there just for its color), or because I think it would be so easy to translate to needlepoint (many quilts are there because of this).
 But it goes even further.
 I have craft ideas, house ideas,even a few dresses.

 Many teachers and books on art will encourage you to start keeping notebooks.
 But usually they suggest keeping them by topic, or making sketches.
-I have never been able to keep a single subject notebook for very long, even though many of the same themes appear again and again.
-And as for sketching, I started to needlepoint because I cant draw.
+I have never been able to keep a single subject notebook for very long, even though many of the same themes appear repeatedly.
+And as for sketching, I started to needlepoint because I can’t draw.

 I love the serendipity and ideas that come from these neatly pasted pages living in happy anarchy.
 Because that chance juxtaposition fuels my imagination and that, in turn, fuels my creativity.
 I never know what will catch my eye today.

 I go to my notebooks when I need an idea or when my creative well runs dry.
 I put the notebook on my lap with a pad of PostIt flags nearby.
 When I see something that looks as if it might work or if it just looks interesting, I flag it.
 When I’m done, I feel refreshed, and I have more ideas than I could ever stitch.

 So buy yourself a notebook, cut out pictures of what you like, get some double-sided tape, and start pasting without a plan.
 Maybe the quilt next to the oddly painted house will be just what you need to create your next needlepoint masterpiece.